MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/nva-ha-content.md

 This design uses two Azure Load Balancers to expose a cluster of NVAs to the rest of the network:

 - An internal Load Balancer is used to redirect internal traffic from Azure and on-premises to the NVAs.
 This internal load balancer is configured with [HA Ports rules][alb_haports], so that every TCP/UDP port is redirected to the NVA instances.
 - A public Load Balancer exposes the NVAs to the Internet.
-Since [HA Ports][alb_haport] for inbound traffic every individual TCP/UDP port needs to be opened in a dedicated load balancing rule.
+Since [HA Ports][alb_haports] for inbound traffic every individual TCP/UDP port needs to be opened in a dedicated load balancing rule.

 The following diagram describes the sequence of hops that packets from the Internet to an application server in a spoke VNet would follow: